 The greeting is played twice to callers: With some phone systems, if an extension does not answer a transferred call, the call is automatically returned to the extension that originated the call transfer.
 In this case, calls will be transferred back to CallExtend if they are not answered by the appropriate extension.
 When the call is transferred back to CallExtend, it looks like a new call, so CallExtend plays its greeting to the caller.
 Program the phone system to not transfer calls back to the ports used with CallExtend.
-If this cannot be done, extend the phone system's extension recall timer, or change CallExtend to Supervised mode.
+If this cannot be done, extend the phone system's extension recall timer.
+This problem can also occur when CallExtend is in Supervised mode, if the phone system rings calls that are on hold back to CallExtend too soon; in this case, lengthen the phone system's hold recall timer so it is longer than the number of rings CallExtend is set to supervise (see "Programming System Settings: PAGE 0, ROW 0" to set the number of rings CallExtend supervises).